robgineer/SelfDrivingCarND/model_predictive_control/README.md

 ## N and dt

 The size of N and dt had a direct effect on the computational resources as these define the amout of computational steps to be performed.
 My approach therefore was to define values for `N` that do not exceed 20 as a big horizon would not necessarily increase the predicion performance.
-In fact my tests reveal that values exceeding 10 implied a bad polfit for velocities > 40mph and in case `dt` was set to 0.1 (which represents the delay covered below).
+In fact my tests reveal that values exceeding 10 implied a bad polyfit for velocities > 40mph and in case `dt` was set to 0.1 (which represents the delay mentioned below).
-Since dt defines the amout of steps per horizon, and therefore, the resolution, it was epected that values 0.1 < `dt` would not be beneficial for the prediction as the resolution would imply a detailed trajectory but for a limited horizon.
+Since dt defines the amout of steps per horizon and therefore,the resolution, it was epected that values 0.1 < `dt` would not be beneficial for the prediction as the resolution would imply a detailed trajectory but for a limited horizon.
 My final selection therefore was

 ```
 N = 10